huyz/chromium-search-sync/README.md

 The tool includes multiple safety mechanisms to protect your data:

-- **Process Detection**: Automatically detects if Brave is running and refuses to proceed if it is
+- **Process Detection**: Automatically detects if Brave or Chrome is running and refuses to proceed if either is
 - **Permission Validation**: Checks write permissions before attempting any modifications
 - **Built-in Search Engine Protection**: Prevents deletion of essential search engines (Google, DuckDuckGo, Brave Search)
 - **Database Integrity**: Uses atomic transactions to prevent database corruption
-- **Backup Reminders**: Consistently reminds users to backup their configuration
+- **Backup Reminders**: Consistently reminds users to backup their configurations
 - **Comprehensive Testing**: The `--smoke-test` option validates system compatibility before use
 - **Error handling**: Graceful handling of database locks and permission issues